My original obsession over server efficiency came from when I was working on my Pokemon Hentai game and the free shared hosting I used at the time kept getting overloaded from all the downloads of the game. The host complained about “CPU Overuse”

-# Before templates existed, framesets tried to fix the duplicate information problem, but navigation still goes missing if you reach a page directly from Google.
+# Before templates existed, framesets tried to fix this, but navigation still goes missing if you reach a page directly from Google.
 They also suck on mobile phones.
-Don't use them.
+Don’t use them.

 # I’ve been trying to avoid relying on any server-side stuff since that whole side of things is hidden from Wayback Machine archiving, but duplicating info and navigation would probably be okay.

-# I've never used PHP.
-I heard it's terribly designed.
-But I also know it's been around for decades and was originally created for templating.
-It's probably pretty decent for its originally intended use.
+# I’ve never used PHP.
+I heard it’s terribly designed.
+But I also know it’s been around for decades and was originally created for templating, so it’s probably pretty good at its intended purpose.
 Just load 2 HTML files and display them both.

-# And no, I still won't use a database.
-My static website doesn't need SQL injection vulerabilities, thank you.
+# And no, I still won’t use a database.
+My static website doesn’t need SQL injection vulnerabilities, thank you.